-Saudi Arabia will allow women to attend sporting events in stadiums - Washington Post — Nigeria Today
+Saudi Arabia to Extract Uranium for 'Self-sufficient' Nuclear Program - Haaretz — Nigeria Today

 |

-About a month after Saudi Arabia granted women the right to drive, the kingdom has announced another historic move: Starting next year, women will be allowed to attend sporting events in stadiums for the first time.
-Saudi Arabia's General Sports …
+Saudi Arabia plans to extract uranium domestically as part of its nuclear power program and sees this as a step towards "self-sufficiency" in producing atomic fuel, a senior official said on Monday.
+Extracting its own uranium also makes sense from an …

-Saudi women to be allowed into sports stadiums for first time
+Saudi women to be allowed into sports stadiums next year

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.